Skip to content

 1. Open the terminal on your local machine.

-2. Run runai cluster list to find the required cluster name.
+2. Run runai cluster list to find the desired cluster name.

 Setting a default project